sonixx02/returndesk/README.md

 ---

 ## Time Spent
-Approximately **8 to 10 hours** total spent on schema design, backend routes, business rules enforcement, UI implementation, seed data, and testing.
+Approximately **6 hours** total spent on schema design, backend routes, business rules enforcement, UI implementation, seed data, and testing (from initial commit at 21:00 to completion at 03:00).